roesparc/Shopping-Cart/README.md

 ## React: Testing and Routing

-The main goal of this project is to implement Jest DOM with User Event to test React components and React Router for client-side routing.
+The main goal of this project is to implement Jest DOM with User Event to test React components and accessibility for screen readers, and React Router for client-side routing.

 ### Features